Hiking

 Average Time: 10 – 30 minutes

-The sidewalk path to the Canyon Overlook starts at the visitor center and winds to the rim of Little Ruin Canyon.
-The Overlook provides scenic views of Little Ruin Canyon and several of the Square Tower Group structures as well as the surrounding landscape, including Sleeping Ute Mountain.
+The sidewalk path to the Canyon Overlook starts at the visitor center and winds to the rim of the canyon.
+The Overlook provides scenic views of several strucutres in the Square Tower Group and the surrounding landscape, including Sleeping Ute Mountain.
 Metal placards identify native plants along the way and signs at the Overlook discuss the structures.
-A trail guide (free) is available in the visitor center.
+A free trail guide is available in the visitor center.
 From the Overlook, you can continue on the unpaved Square Tower Loop Trail.

 Square Tower Loop Trail